 The National Audit Office, Skúlagata 57, 105 Reykjavík, Iceland, has been the Bank's statutory auditor for the financial years 2015, 2016, 2017, 2018 and 2019.
 The National Audit Office is authorised to outsource part of its assignments and outsourced the audit of the Issuer to Grant Thornton endurskoðun ehf., registered office at Suðurlandsbraut 20, 108 Reykjavík, Iceland, for the financial years 2015 until year-end 2019.
 The Bank's statutory auditor has not resigned, been removed nor reappointed during the aforementioned period.
-Davíð

-Arnar Einarsson and Sturla Jónsson were the auditors on behalf of Grant Thornton endurskoðun ehf., for the financial years 2015 till year-end 2019.
+Davíð Arnar Einarsson and Sturla Jónsson were the auditors on behalf of Grant Thornton endurskoðun ehf., for the financial years 2015 till year-end 2019.
 They are members of the Institute of State Authorized Public Accountants in Iceland.

-The Bank's Annual General Meeting which was scheduled to be held on the 27 March 2020 but was postponed until 22 April 2020 due to the current COVID-19 pandemic, elected the National Audit Office as the Bank's statutory auditor for the financial year 2020.
+The Bank's Annual General Meeting which was held on the 25 April 2020 elected the National Audit Office as the Bank's statutory auditor for the financial year 2020.
 The National Audit Office outsourced the audit of the Bank to PricewaterhouseCoopers ehf., ("PwC") registered office at Skógarhlíð 12, 105 Reykjavík, Iceland.
 Arna Guðrún Tryggvadóttir is appointed the auditor on behalf of PwC.
 She is a member of the Institute of State Authorized Public Accountant in Iceland.